Nutrition for hardgainers is an overwhelming topic for many guys.

 For some, building muscle is as easy as taking a protein shake and 5g of creatine monohydrate after a workout.

 I, for one, am not that guy.

-In fact, I could pull off skinny jeans and small t-shirts no matter how much I thought I ate or how hard I trained.
+In fact, for years I could pull off skinny jeans and small t-shirts no matter how much I thought I ate or how hard I trained.

 That all changed one hot, muggy afternoon.

 I just got done peeling myself off the turf at Football practice after I was absolutely trucked by a teammate.
 My teammate wasn’t a prick; I just provided less resistance than a blade of grass.

 It was embarrassing, humiliating, and a huge wake-up call to change.
 I read everything on nutrition and training I could, trying to implement it all at once.

 Still, I failed miserably.
 My desire to change was so great that I changed everything whenever I read a fancy supplement label with giant promises or a new training routine.

 Nutrition For Hardgainer: Information overload is a surefire way to fail.

 Much like a Hail Mary pass your efforts will probably end up with a turnover and failure.
 It’s much better to dink and dunk your way down the field, taking what you can and creating small wins on a daily basis until you spark a big play.